SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/html-exporter-bug.md

 | li |
 | ol |

-The writer then generates the following HTML:
+The writer then writes the following HTML on its internal stream:
 ```HTML
 <ol>
   <li>'hello world'
 ```
-Just after, the writer closes the markup by poping the stack, and closing the popped element in the HTML code:
+Just after, the writer closes the markup by poping the stack, and closes the popped element in the HTML code:
 | |
 | :-------------: |
 | |